 When will I hear back from the review committee?

 All applicants will learn of initial decisions by the Selection Committee in early March 2021.
 Selected applicants will be contacted to set up an interview, with final decisions made in March.

 Can I apply if I did not graduate from the University of Michigan?

 Yes!
 Applicants must be graduating doctoral students from UM or current postdoctoral trainees at UM (regardless of where your PhD was obtained) in a biomedical or life science-related field.

 When do I need to complete my Ph.D.?

-You must have your Ph.D. completed by the start of the program on July 20, 2020.
-For Ph.D. students whose degree will not be conferred until August 2020, please provide a letter of support from your mentor indicating that all of your degree requirements and lab commitments will be completed before the July start date.
+You must have your Ph.D. completed by the start of the program on September 13, 2021.
+For Ph.D. students whose degree will not be conferred after August 2021, please provide a letter of support from your mentor indicating that all of your degree requirements and lab commitments will be completed before the September start date.